Optimal Precoders for Tracking the AoD and AoA of a mm-Wave Path: System Model

 \section{System Model}

-Assume a transmitter (Tx) and a receiver (Rx) with $N_\text{Tx}$ and $N_\text{Rx}$ antennas, respectively.
-The Tx sends $M$ consecutive training sequences (or pilots) consisting of $K$ symbols, each, precoded by the weigh vectors $\mathbf{f}_1,\ldots,\mathbf{f}_M\in\mathbb{C}^{N_\text{Tx}\times 1}$.
-In arrays with large number of antennas, it is prohibitive to have a radio-frequency (RF) chain for each antenna, and so a common approach is to perform some sort of analog combining at the Rx in order to reduce the dimension of the received signals.
-Let $L$ be the number of RF chains at the Rx, then the received snapshot for the $k$-th symbol of the $m$-th training sequence after combining and baseband conversion is
+Assume a transmitter (Tx) and a receiver (Rx) with $N_\mathrm{Tx}$ and $N_\mathrm{Rx}$ antennas, respectively.
+The Tx sends $M$ consecutive training sequences (or pilots) consisting of $K$ symbols each, precoded by the vectors $\mathbf{f}_1,\ldots,\mathbf{f}_M\in\mathbb{C}^{N_\mathrm{Tx}\times 1}$.
+The precoders are normalized to $\|\mathbf{f}_m\|_2^2=\frac{1}{M}$ for all $m$, so that increasing its number does not result in increased transmitted energy.
+We assume a narrow-band model where the signal bandwidth is much smaller than the carrier frequency.
+The equivalent discrete baseband signal for the $k$-th symbol of the $m$-th training sequence at the Rx is